Generic name: prednisolone acetate

 INDICATIONS AND USAGE

-The initial prescription and renewal of the medication order beyond 20 milliliters of prednisolone acetate ophthalmic suspension 1% should be made by a physician only after examination of the patient with the aid of magnification, such as slit lamp biomicroscopy, and, where appropriate, fluorescein staining.
-If signs and symptoms fail to improve after 2 days, the patient should be re-evaluated.
+The initial prescription and renewal of the medication order should be made by a physician only after examination of the patient with the aid of magnification, such as slit lamp biomicroscopy and, where appropriate, fluorescein staining.
+If signs and symptoms fail to improve after two days, the patient should be re-evaluated.

 As fungal infections of the cornea are particularly prone to develop coincidentally with long-term local corticosteroid applications, fungal invasion should be suspected in any persistent corneal ulceration where a corticosteroid has been used or is in use.
 Fungal cultures should be taken when appropriate.